How to Prevent Moisture Problems on Concrete Flooring

-Focusing on the three key areas to prevent disbondment problems: sub-grade preparation, concrete specification, and surface preparation
+Focusing on the three key areas to prevent moisture and disbondment problems: sub-grade preparation, concrete specification, and surface preparation

-From the Ground Up: Preventing Blisters and Disbonding Problems of Resinous Floors
+From the Ground Up: Preventing Concrete Floor Blisters and Disbonding Problems

 Applying a finish to a concrete floor using epoxy, urethane or other polymeric materials provides both durability and enhanced aesthetics.
 On rare occasions, an installation may experience disbondment.
 This unexpected development presents problems to owners, contractors, specifiers and material manufacturers alike.
 The three key areas to focus to prevent disbondment problems are: sub-grade preparation, concrete specification, and surface preparation.